JochenDiekenbrock/image-comparison-frontend/README.md

 ): Promise<void>
 ```

-creates an image from the specified element and - if the base image already exists) comares it to the base image.
+creates an image from the specified element and - if the base image already exists) compares it to the base image.

 elementFinder: is any valid Protractor element finder, for example ```element(by.id('myElement'))```
 testName: a unique name for your test, for example 'anElement after adding'